 The short answer is no.

+A solidly lit check engine light for a previous or intermittent misfire is less severe but still requires checking.
 Misfires reduce engine power, which is dangerous if it happens when you’re passing another car or trying to avoid an object.
-They can’t be brushed off as they won’t go away, and the longer you ignore the problem, the likelier you risk severe engine damage.
+You can’t brush off or ignore the problem, as it increases the risk of engine damage in the long run.

-So, let’s go over misfire-diagnosis next.
+So, let’s go over the misfire diagnosis next.

 How Do You Diagnose an Engine Misfire?